Clergy Sexual Abuse in the Diocese of Rockville Centre

 This report contains the names, and, where available, assignment histories, photos, and biographical information of clergy who were assigned within, worked in, or lived in the Diocese of Rockville Centre and who have been accused of sexual misconduct.
 The information in this Anderson Report is derived from publicly available sources, claims made by survivors to the dioceses and religious orders responsible for the offenders, and legal settlements made as a result of claims for sexual abuse.
 This same information can be found in the gallery at the bottom of this page.
 Download the report.

 Suffolk County Grand Jury Report

-On February 10, 2003, the Suffolk County Grand Jury Report was released after an investigation into the Diocese of Rockville Centre, its priest and its parishes.
+On February 10, 2003, the Suffolk County Grand Jury Report was released after an extensive civil and criminal investigation into the Diocese of Rockville Centre, its priests and its parishes.
 The Grand Jury examined personnel records of the diocese’s priests, including secret archive files of 43 priests.
 The Grand Jury concluded that “officials in the Diocese failed in their responsibility to protect children” and “ignored complaints about the sexually abusive behavior of priests.”

-Clergy accused of child sexual abuse in the Diocese of Rockville Centre.
+Clergy Accused of Child Sexual Abuse in the Diocese of Rockville Centre

 The list below contains the names of clergy who were assigned within, lived, or worked in the New York Diocese of Rochester and who have been accused of sexual misconduct.
 While lawsuits have been filed involving many of these alleged perpetrators, the vast majority of the claims against these individuals have been settled or have not been fully evaluated in a civil or criminal court.
 Accordingly, the allegations should be considered only allegations and should not be considered proven or substantiated in a court of law.